-Welcome to June!
-Schools are wrapping up for the summer and families are now looking forward to spending more time outdoors and in their gardens and yards!
+Welcome to July!
+Schools are out for the summer and families are now looking forward to spending more time outdoors and in their gardens and yards!
 Thank you to those who came to visit us in our Kid's Village gardens and create memories with your families on Mother's Day weekend and to celebrate Memorial Day!
 The red, white, and blue garden pots you made were very special!
 The messages on the flag papers you created for those who are serving presently overseas were so very much appreciated!
 Thank you for taking the time to send them encouragement as they sacrifice everyday to keep us all safe and help us to be able to enjoy our freedoms!

 Ready to play farmer in our kid's barn is "Buddy!"
 He dressed up for his June picture complete with a "play apron" on!
 Buddy and T.J. thank you for making a garden pot with them for the TJ/Buddy garden weekend!
 They sure enjoyed meeting those of you they were able to!

 We look forward to planting wagons with the coloring contest winners in mid June!
 We have had such creative themes in the past, with some of the winners creating a fairy garden wagon.
 We would love to give you our idea of the month for June on fairy gardening.
 Don't forget to take a look at the fairy garden in Kid's village directly behind the craft house in our raised wooden planter.